World Cup Stock Watch: Who's hot and who's not

-The countdown is on to the start of the World Cup in Qatar, with the host nation kicking it all off on Nov.
+The World Cup in Qatar is around the corner, with the host nation kicking it all off on Nov.
 20 when they take on Ecuador.

 - Stream on ESPN+: LaLiga, Bundesliga, MLS, more (U.S.)

-All 32 finalists are making their closing plans for the tournament, hoping that star players head into the World Cup in top form and don't get struck down by injury.
-Away from that, there are plenty of players desperately hoping to break into their country's 26-man squad, which has to be named by Nov.
+All 32 finalists are making their closing plans for the tournament, hoping that star players don't get struck down by injury and head into the World Cup in top form.
+Away from that, there are plenty of players who are desperately hoping to break into their country's 26-man squad, which has to be named by Nov.
 13.

 - World Cup finals bracket and fixtures schedule

-The final friendlies and UEFA Nations League fixtures before the World Cup have taken place.
-How are the teams and players looking?
+With the final friendlies and UEFA Nations League fixtures over with, how are the top teams and players looking?

 ENGLAND